mischn-dev/popRR/README.md

 **Additional hints for the SNP calling:**
 - if available, use an *SNP reference map*, like <http://ftp.ensemblgenomes.org/pub/plants/release-52/variation/vcf/hordeum_vulgare/>
     - this is helpful to avoid false positive detections and will improve the overall recombination rate accuracy
-- exclude Indels, as these tend to have higher false positive rates
+- exclude Indels, as these tend to have higher false-positive rates

-## Variant filtering and data preparaption
+## Variant filtering and data preparation

-To fit into the desired data format and filter out low quality SNPs, the uncompressed variant calling format (*vcf*) files need to be processed.
+To fit into the desired data format and filter out low-quality SNPs, the uncompressed variant calling format (*vcf*) files must be processed.

 You can use either `bcftools` or `vcftools` (<http://vcftools.sourceforge.net/>) to complete the task.
-Use on of either functions:
+Use on of either function:
 ```
 # the vcftools way
 vcftools --vcf variants.vcf --out outfFileName --max-alleles 2 --min-alleles 2 --minQ 40 --extract-FORMAT-info AD